Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Experiments

 \subsubsection{Evaluation on general datasets.}

-We conducted extensive experiments on three benchmark datasets, namely CIFAR100, imagenet\_subset, and ImageNet1000 in comparison to state-of-the-art approaches.
+We conducted extensive experiments on three benchmark datasets, namely CIFAR100, ImageNet\_subset, and ImageNet1000 in comparison to state-of-the-art approaches.
 In Table~\ref{tab:cifar_3}, we present the averaged accuracy on CIFAR100 over three different class orders and three different splits.
-In the most common 10-step split, our method achieves an impressive accuracy of 80.1 after the last incremental step, surpassing the previous state-of-the-art method by 11.4 points.
-Even for longer task sequences of 20 or 50 steps, our method consistently maintains superior performance, with at least 9.5 and 5.4 points higher accuracy than the state-of-the-art \emph{`Last'} result respectively.
-Moving to larger-scale continual learning scenarios, as shown in Table~\ref{tab:sub_1k}, our method demonstrates even greater superiority.
-On imagenet\_subset dataset, we outperform the state-of-the-art result by 7.9 points in terms of top-1 \emph{`Last'} accuracy, approaching the performance of linear probing~\cite{radford2021learning}.
-Furthermore, on the challenging ImageNet1000 dataset, our method achieved significant improvements with a 6.5-point increase in top-1 \emph{`Last'} accuracy and a 3.1-point increase in top-5 accuracy.
+We categorize all compared methods into three groups: (1) training from scratch, (2) training with a vision-only backbone, and (3) training with a vision-language backbone.
+Additionally, we indicate whether each method supports zero-shot (ZS) classification.
+This capability is marked as (\Checkmark{}) for CLIP-based approaches and (\XSolidBrush{}) for methods relying solely on vision backbones.
+We also denote the methods with learnable backbone (LB) by (\Checkmark) and the prompt- or adapter-based methods having frozen backbone by (\XSolidBrush)\footnote{Fine-tuning results for the frozen backbones are reported in Appendix~\ref{LB}.}.
+Under the standard 10-step class-incremental split, our method achieves a final accuracy of 83.3\%, outperforming the previous state-of-the-art by 1.3\% points.
+Furthermore, for more challenging incremental sequences of 20 and 50 steps, our approach consistently surpasses RanPAC, the strongest existing baseline in terms of the \emph{`Last'} accuracy.
+It is worth noting that RanPAC operates in a high-dimensional space ($d=10000$), in contrast to most other methods which use default embedding dimensions for classification.
+Moving to larger-scale continual learning scenarios (Table~\ref{tab:sub_1k}), our method also demonstrates strong performance.
+On the ImageNet\_subset dataset, it achieves superior top-5 Last accuracy, surpassing the performance of linear probing~\cite{radford2021learning}, and yields comparable top-1 Last accuracy.
+On the more challenging ImageNet1000, our method outperforms the state-of-the-art approach by 1.2\% in top-1 Last accuracy, while also achieving superior results in top-5 accuracy.
 Overall, our experimental results demonstrate that the proposed method consistently outperforms state-of-the-art approaches on all three datasets, showcasing its superior performance and stability in continual learning settings.